texfaq/texfaq.github.io/FAQ-vertposfp.md

 By default, LaTeX vertically centers the floats on a float page;
 the present author is not alone in not liking this arrangement.
-Unfortunately, the control of the positioning is ''buried'' in LaTeX-internal commands, so some care is needed to change the layout.
+Unfortunately, the control of the positioning is "buried" in LaTeX-internal commands, so some care is needed to change the layout.